 The Test and Trace Support Payment is to help you during your self-isolation period if you have tested positive for coronavirus (COVID-19), or been in contact with someone who has tested positive.

 If you need to self-isolate and meet the eligibility criteria you may get £500.
-You will be paid this as a lump sum and you will pay Income Tax on it.
+You will be paid this as a lump sum.

 Who can apply

 - live in Medway